ajunlonglive/MoroutinesProject/Docs/README_EN.md

 ### Restart moroutine
 You can restart the morutine (start it from the beginning) using the method `Reset`.
 But before you use it, note that the method that returns an IEnumerator and which uses the `yield` operator in its body generates an `IEnumerator` object which implements the `Current` property and the `MoveNext` method, but does not implement the `Reset` method.
 For this reason morutines that execute such methods will simply continue executing when trying to restart them.
-To make restarting a morutina possible, you must use IEnumerable instead of IEnumerator in the definition of the return value of the morutina method.
+To make restarting a moroutine possible, you must use IEnumerable instead of IEnumerator in the definition of the return value of the moroutine method.
 > We recommend using IEnumerable instead of IEnumerator wherever you write morutin methods, this will avoid obscure errors in the future.
 ```c#
 private IEnumerator Start()